rebipp/worldfair-agrobio/worldfair-agrobio/content/introduction/pids.md

 Resolvability is a critical attribute of identifiers, especially in digital systems, as it ensures that using the identifier leads to the intended digital object or resource, allowing for seamless access, retrieval, or interaction with the identified content.

-The globally unique identifiers created for the `web` typically rely on the Uniform Resource Locators (`URL`), Dynamic Name Services (`DNS`, when using hostnames instead of ip addresses), Public Key Infrastructure (e.g., to enable the "s" in https) and on the Hypertext Transfer Protocol (`HTTP`) .
+The globally unique identifiers created for the `web` typically rely on the Uniform Resource Locators (`URL`), Dynamic Name Services (`DNS`, when using hostname instead of ip address), Public Key Infrastructure (e.g., to enable the "s" in https) and on the Hypertext Transfer Protocol (`HTTP`) .

 ## Uniform Resource Locators (URLs)